alienix2/AppuntiMagistrale/ama-cps/Lesson7_2.md

 2. **Phase 2:** consensus agreement, the processes agree on a vector based on the value that has been proposed by the majority of the processes.

 3. **Phase 3:** the processes decides for the first non null value of it's copy of the vector V_p

+*Note* in the previous algorithm we consider an eventually S so that if more than half of the processes fails consensus can still be reached.

+One process is picked as a coordinator (**coordinator rotation**) and in each round the coordinator is changed.
+If the coordinator is suspected by another process then it is skipped.

+Since this algorithm respects eventually S, it is equivalent to an eventually W. This creates a cut between synch and asynch side cause eventually W is limit to possible asynchrony.

+## Main problems of the model

+This model has been proposed without considering the real implementation and also it cannot handle process dynamically entering the system.